xrdocs/application-hosting/_tutorials/2016-07-09-pathchecker-iperf-netconf-for-ospf-path-failover.md

 </pre>
 </div>

 Based on above output, the "-l" option represents the threshold for packet loss and has been set to 5% for this run.
-Similarly jitter
+Similarly,  jitter has a threshold value of 4.
 Start the pathchecker app by running the `pc_run.sh` script in the `pathchecker` repository:

 <div class="highlighter-rouge">